keldaanCommunity/pokemonAutoChess/README.md

 # Extensions

-With VS Code, use Prettier, Eslint, Inlang.
+With VS Code, use Biome for formatting and linting and Inlang for translations management.

 # Development